How to Start a Small Fast Food Business in South Africa

 - Sources of startup capital

-- Requirements of starting a fast food business
+- Requirements for starting a fast food business

 - Market segmentation